KwaZulu-Natal Film Commission Bursary South Africa 2022 – 2023

 - You must be a South African citizen

-- You must be studying or registering to study towards a TV/ Film or Animation-related qualification (minimum NQF level 6)
+- You must be studying or intend on studying towards a TV/ Film Production and Animation qualification (minimum NQF level 6)

-- You must be studying or intend on studying at a recognised tertiary institution in KwaZulu-Natal
+- You must be studying or registering to study at a recognised and accredited public tertiary institution, in KwaZulu-Natal

 - Preference will be given to students living with disabilities and previously disadvantaged students